EDGENortheastern/dan-m-dec22/README.md

 ![Project Management screenshot](https://user-images.githubusercontent.com/120668199/209140982-5375d2f5-de66-49d9-911f-beeca345adaf.png)
 To manage my project I used GitHub's Project Tracker.
 It allows me to use the Kanban methodology to manage issues and maintain a workflow where I could continuously improve, visualise my workflow on a regular basis and sort tasks in order of priority.
 I used this technique to compliment my agile way of working, which is an iterative approach to software development that emphasizes flexibility, interactivity, and a high level of transparency.

+I followed the Agile principles and used the Scrum framework when developing this app.
+I worked in sprints, which is a short, time-boxed period when a team works to complete a set amount of work.
+This makes projects more manageable, allows teams to ship high-quality work faster and more frequently, and gives them more flexibility to adapt to change.

 ## Ticketing system

 I ensured that one requirmeent relates to one ticket that has one feature corresponding to one branch and one pull request.
 I assigned a reviewer, a label and pull request to each ticket.
 Please see below for example of my ticketing system.